Authorities: 2 Dubuque residents injured in Black Hawk County rollover crash

-EVANSDALE, Iowa -- A pair of Dubuque residents were injured in a rollover crash this morning in Black Hawk County.
+EVANSDALE, Iowa — A pair of Dubuque residents were injured in a rollover crash Saturday morning in Black Hawk County.

 According to a Black Hawk County Sheriff’s Department report, Elizabeth Cushman, 66, was driving north on U.S. 380 near the Raymond Road exit when another driver “cut in front of” Cushman.